-- 4.100.
-In this instance, the Applicants seek authorisation for as long as the Applicants are related bodies corporate or are directly or indirectly owned and controlled by the Congregation of Religious Sisters of Charity of Australia or the Trustees of Mary Aikenhead Ministries. - 4.101.
+- 4.101.
+In this instance, the Applicants seek authorisation for as long as the Applicants are related bodies corporate or are directly or indirectly owned and controlled by the Congregation of Religious Sisters of Charity of Australia or the Trustees of Mary Aikenhead Ministries. - 4.102.
+In response to the draft determination, Bupa Australia submits that the 10 year period of authorisation proposed should be significantly shorter, particularly given the five year periods for previous related authorisations. - 4.103.
 The ACCC generally authorises arrangements for a limited period.
-Amongst other things, this practice allows the ACCC, at the end of the period of authorisation, to evaluate whether the public benefits upon which its decision is made actually eventuate in practice and the appropriateness of the authorisation in the current market environment. - 4.102.
-The ACCC may also review an authorisation prior to its expiry if there has been a material change in circumstances since the authorisation was granted. - 4.103.
-Given the circumstances surround the authorisation, that is, the anomalous structure of the group, absent which SVPHS would be able to collectively bargain, and agree to refuse to deal with Funding Organisations and suppliers of goods and services in conjunction with the other members of the SVHA Group without requiring authorisation, the ACCC proposes that granting authorisation for an extended period is appropriate. - 4.104.
-Therefore, the ACCC proposes to grant authorisation for a period of ten years. - 4.105.
+Amongst other things, this practice allows the ACCC, at the end of the period of authorisation, to evaluate whether the public benefits upon which its decision is made actually eventuate in practice and the appropriateness of the authorisation in the current market environment. - 4.104.
+The ACCC may also review an authorisation prior to its expiry if there has been a material change in circumstances since the authorisation was granted. - 4.105.
+Given the circumstances surrounding the authorisation, that is, the anomalous structure of the group, absent which SVPHS would be able to collectively bargain, and agree to refuse to deal with Funding Organisations and suppliers of goods and

+- services in conjunction with the other members of the SVHA Group without requiring authorisation, the ACCC considers that granting authorisation for a longer period is appropriate. - 4.106.
+Therefore, the ACCC grants authorisation for a period of ten years. - 4.107.
 It would be open to the Applicants to reapply for authorisation at the expiration of the current authorisation.

-5. Draft determination
+5. Determination